QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 **2. Route packets from the FirewallVM to the VM**

-From a Terminal window in the VM where the service to be exposed is running, take note of the 'IP address' for interface Eth0 (i.e. 10.137.2.y, 10.137.0.y in Qubes R4)
+From a Terminal window in the VM where the service to be exposed is running, take note of the 'IP address' for interface Eth0 (i.e. 10.137.2.y, 10.137.0.y in PedOS R4)

 ` ifconfig | grep -i cast `

-Back into the sys-firewall VM's Terminal, code a natting firewall rule to route traffic on its outside interface for the service to the qube
+Back into the sys-firewall VM's Terminal, code a natting firewall rule to route traffic on its outside interface for the service to the PedOS VM

 ` iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -d 10.137.1.x -j DNAT --to-destination 10.137.2.y `